Views:

 Answer

-It is possible to use a tool from the bin directory and execute it via the Launch Simulation Engine.
+For older MIKE Zero releases it is possible to use the tool engine from the bin directory and execute it via the Launch Simulation Engine.

 You have to create an input ascii file to define the data.
 You may extract more than one item at a time and you can choose the layer interval to use for the averaged values.
 The output will be a 2D dfsu file.
 An example with the first two items is shown below.